18F/18f.gsa.gov/_posts/2016-02-09-tips-for-capturing-the-best-data-from-user-interviews.md

 conduct user interviews and for people simply curious about how we work.

-Interviews are, at a minimum, an opportunity for you to ask your intended audience about their expectations, what their needs are and to get direct feedback on the work you’ve done so far or on what you plan to do.
+Interviews are, at a minimum, an opportunity for you to ask your intended audience about their expectations, what their needs are, and to get direct feedback on the work you’ve done so far or on what you plan to do.
 But an interview is only as good as the data you get out of it.